Anti-Bribery for Sales · Module 2 of 2

 Cooper Banks

-I've drafted the file note.
-Procedure is there, Lila has the audit trail.
-We don't need to make it heavier than the situation needed.
+File note's drafted.
+Procedure's there.
+Lila has the trail.
+We don't need to make it heavier than it needed.

 Sasha O'Brien